med933/IronTranslator/README.rst

 ----------
 Installation
 ----------
 You can install it from PyPI.
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install
-IronTranslator:

 .. sourcecode:: bash

    $ pip install IronTranslator